 <email@example.com>, Shahob, Bellingham, WA, US

-The film is based on a memoir by Slavomir Rawicz depicting his escape from a Siberian gulag and subsequent 4000-mile walk to freedom in India.
-Incredibly popular, it sold over 500,000 copies and is credited with inspiring many explorers.
-However, in 2006 the BBC unearthed records (including some written by Rawicz himself) that showed he had been released by the USSR in 1942.
-In 2009 another former Polish soldier, Witold Glinski, claimed that the book was really an account of his own escape.
-However this claim too has been seriously challenged.
+This movie was inspired by the memoir of Slavomir Rawicz depicting his escape from a Siberian gulag and subsequent four thousand-mile walk to freedom in India.
+Incredibly popular, it sold over five hundred thousand copies, and is credited with inspiring many explorers.
+However, in 2006, the BBC unearthed records (including some written by Rawicz) that showed he had been released by the U.S.S.R. in 1942.
+In 2009, another former Polish soldier, Witold Glinski, claimed that the book was really an account of his own escape.
+However, this claim too has been seriously challenged.
 See more »

 Was this review helpful to you?